OlgaGav/command-line-gavby-employee-tracker/README.md

     Note: for testing purpose you may populate db with test data:  ./db/seeds.sql
   3. run the application: node index.js

+  **Note:**
-  **Note:** if you observe the connection error, check the version of node.
+  - if you observe the connection error, check the version of node.
 It was developed and tested with `node version 16.18.1`
+  - connection details can be updated ./lib/query.js
+   - Predefined values:

+    {
+      host: "localhost",
+      user: "root",
+      password: "",
+      ...
+    }

   ## Usage